Prathamesh-Shanbhag/Socialy/README.md

 - Clone this Repository.

-- There's no need to cd into a directory since the package file is already in the root.
+- There's no need to change directory since the package file is already in the root.
 Go to your terminal & type
 ```
 npm install